SIM Cards in Georgia: How to Buy + Best Deals

 Also, public networks in hotels, shopping malls and eateries are not secure.
 If you need to manage personal banking, send emails or do anything other than browsing and streaming, you’ll be vulnerable using public wifi.

-Good to Know: All Georgia SIM card prices and exchange rates are accurate at the time of going to press in mid-October 2022.
+Good to Know: All Georgia SIM card prices and exchange rates are accurate at the time of going to press in August 2024.

 Is this your first time visiting Georgia?
 Get all the information you need in our Georgia Travel Guide, including what to pack, the best time of year to go, getting there and practical tips to help you have the best trip!